dreamhb/dreamhb.github.io/_posts/2021-06-14-Design-Patterns-Proxy.md

 *   Android AIDL/Binder

 #### Virtual Proxy
 controls access to a resource that is expensive to create.
+The virtual proxy often defers the creation of the object until it is needed (like lazy initilization); the Virtual proxy also acts as a surrogate for the object before and while it is being created.
+After that, the proxy delegates requests directly to the real subject.
 #### Protection Proxy
 controls access to a resource based on access rights.